Gaudavaho: Expeditions

 Vakpati then states that after Yashovarman's coronation ceremony, as soon as the rainy season ended, the king launched a campaign for world conquest.
 The gods, the celestial nymphs, and the bards celebrated this event.
 Yashovarman's army comprised four units: infantry, cavalry, chariots, and elephants: Vakpati describes the horses and elephants in more detail.

 The poet then describes the winter season, stating that Yashovarman marched to the Shona river and then to the Vindhya mountains.
 There, the Shabara tribals directed him to the temple of the goddess Vindhyavasini.
 The king worshipped the goddess, and Vakpati describes these ceremonies and the goddess in great detail.
 He uses various names for the goddess, including Madhavi, Bhairavi, Chandi, Narayani, Shankari, Kali, Shabari, Gauri, and Tapasi.
 Vakpati then narrates the king's thoughts upon seeing a dead body in the temple precinct.
 Vakpati continues with poetic descriptions of the summer season, followed by that of the rainy season.

 Next, he describes the killing of the Gauda king.
 The allies of the Gauda king initially deserted him and fled away, but later, they re-grouped and joined him on the battlefield.
 Yashovarman defeated them in a fierce fight, seized the fleeing Gauda king, and killed him.

 Yashovarman then marched along the coast, and defeated the Vanga king.
 He proceeded to the South, where the southern king cordially submitted before him.
 His army crossed the Malaya Mountains, and reached the sea shore, where Vali and Ravana once roamed about.
 Yashovarman then defeated the Parasikas in a fierce battle as part of his world-conquest, just like Raghu had done in the past (a reference to Kalidasa's Raghuvaṃśa).
 He marched to the western mountain ranges, and collected tribute from the local rulers.
 Vakpati narrates how the ancient king Pṛthu had leveled the mountains, which had now grown in size.

 Vakpati states that Yashovarman then arrived on the banks of the river Narmada, and encamped there.
 The poet personalizes the river, and describes her love for the royal sage Kartavirya.
 Next, the king visited the sea shore, and stayed at the site of the churning of the ocean.
 His army then marched across the desert region of Maru-desha (Marwar).

 Vakpati then describes Yashovarman's arrival in the suburbs of the Shrikantha (Thanesar) city, where the ancient king Janamejaya had performed a snake sacrifice ceremony to avenge his father's death.
 The poet provides a graphic description of the ceremony.
-The king then moved to Kurukshetra, where he enjoyed water-sports with his lovers in a famous lake, which was the site of the fight between Bhima and Duryodhana.
+The king then moved to Kurukshetra, where he enjoyed water-sports with his lovers in the lake which was the site of the fight between Bhima and Duryodhana.
 Vakpati alludes to episodes from the Mahabharata, including the fight between Karna and Arjuna.